wenottingham/AutoMapper/README.md

 var barDto = mapper.Map<BarDto>(bar);
 ```

 Check out the [getting started guide](https://automapper.readthedocs.io/en/latest/Getting-started.html).
 When you're done there, the [wiki](https://automapper.readthedocs.io/en/latest/) goes in to the nitty-gritty details.
-If you have questions, you can post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/automapper) or in our [Gitter](https://gitter.im/AutoMapper/AutoMapper).
+If you have questions, you can post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/automapper).

 ### Where can I get it?